MayaHill/Matchstick/README.md

 Every turn, each player can, on a same line, take one or several matchsticks.
 The one to remove the last matchstick loses.

-To compile the code, use the command "make" at the project's root.

-Then to launch the program: "./matchstick l m"
+To launch the program, use "./matchstick l m"

 l = number of lines